How to speak to girls about sexual assault, as violence against women rises

 As a parent, the thought of anything happening to your children can be truly upsetting and it can be difficult to think about, let alone talk about it.
 But some conversations - as hard as they may be - need to happen.

-Raising a child of any gender comes with specific fears and concerns.
+Bringing up a child of any gender comes with specific fears and concerns.
 But when it comes to raising girls, these worries often revolve around sexual harassment and assault, both of which can have devastating impacts.

-A 2022 survey by global girls’ rights charity Plan International UK found that 86% of parents worry their daughter will experience public sexual harassment in her lifetime, starting from the ages of between 11 and 13.
+A recent survey by global girls’ rights charity Plan International UK found that 86% of parents worry their daughter will experience public sexual harassment in her lifetime, starting from the ages of between 11 and 13.

-Deputy Chief Constable Maggie Blyth, deputy CEO of the College of Policing and NPCC lead for VAWG, described the issue as a "national emergency" and called on the government to take action.
 Recent news stories have also brought the issue of sexual assault to the forefront, and it's more important than ever to address it.

 When confronted by these figures, many parents may be wondering whether they should open up a conversation with their daughters about sexual assault.
 We spoke to Rape Crisis to find out why it’s important to do so, and how to begin talking about it.